The Survivor’s Benefit Program for New York State Management / Confidential Employees

 Additionally, you must meet one of the following requirements at the time of your death:

-• You have at least one year of M/C State service and die while on the State payroll following your return from an authorized leave of absence without pay; OR
+• You have at least one year of M/C State service and die while on the State payroll following your return from an authorized leave of absence without pay; or

 (Return to Top)